 In addition to the collaborative effort with the EICC, Cisco has internal policies and practices that are based on international labor and human rights standards.
 We partner with our supply chain to create an environment where workers have the right to freely choose employment.
 This focus on slavery and human trafficking is part of a larger effort around supply chain transparency and accountability.
-Cisco has taken multiple actions to verify the absence of forced labor, slavery and human trafficking in our supply chain, including:
+Cisco has taken multiple actions to ensure the prevention of forced labor, slavery and human trafficking in our supply chain, including:

 - Supplier agreements.
 Cisco has master purchasing agreements or purchase order terms and conditions in place with our supply chain suppliers, requiring them to comply with international standards and applicable laws and regulations.
 In addition, we have required our supply chain suppliers to adopt and abide by the supplier code of conduct (EICC Code of Conduct) which prohibits forced labor and child labor.